A season of joy -- and caution -- kicks off in New Orleans

 “It was certainly the right thing to do to cancel last year,” said Dr. Susan Hassig, a Tulane University epidemiologist who also is a member of the Krewe of Muses, and who rides each year on a huge float in the Muses parade.
 “We didn’t have vaccines.
 There was raging and very serious illness all over the place.”

-And, while people from outside the city are a big part of Mardi Gras crowds, Mayor LaToya Cantrell’s anti-virus measures include proof of vaccination or a negative test for most venues.
-“The mayor has instituted a vaccine requirement and/or negative test to get into all the fun things to do in New Orleans — the food, the music,” said Hassig.
-She adds, however, that she’d like to see a federal requirement that air travelers be vaccinated.
+And, while people from outside the city are a big part of Mardi Gras crowds, Cantrell’s anti-virus measures include proof of vaccination or a negative test for most venues.

 Sharing Hassig’s cautious optimism is Elroy James, president of the Zulu Social Aid and Pleasure Club, a predominantly Black organization whose Mardi Gras morning parade is a focal point of Carnival.
 Early in the pandemic, COVID-19 was blamed for the death of at least 17 of Zulu’s members.
 Compounding the tragedy: Restrictions on public gatherings meant no traditional jazz funeral sendoff for the dead.